dpaleka/consistency-forecasting/src/fq_from_news/README.md

 If you wish to be slightly leninent in the resolution checking (generated more number of final forecasting questions), add the `-lax` argument.

-If you had already run the entire command once before without the `-lax` argument, the rough FQs would already have been generated.
-Following this, you may generate the FQs using
+If you had already run the entire command once before _without_ the `-lax` argument, the rough FQs would already have been generated.
+Following this, you may generate the final FQs using:

 1. Generate the unverified final questions: